 Address: 3400 Vine St, Cincinnati, OH 45220

-Kiddos and parents will have a blast visiting the Cincinnati Zoo & Botanical Garden!
-The zoo is home to over 500 different animal species, making it one of the largest zoos in the United States.
+Just look at that cute face!
+Kiddos and parents will have a blast visiting the Cincinnati Zoo & Botanical Garden.
+Home to over 500 different animal species, it’s one of the largest zoos in the United States.

-Along with its traditional exhibits, the zoo has several unique attractions and seasonal events.
-Their “Zoo Brew” event allows visitors to sample over 100 different types of beer while walking around the zoo, and their “Zoo Babies” event showcases all of the newest arrivals at the zoo.
+The zoo has several unique attractions, seasonal events, and traditional exhibits.
+For example, their “Zoo Brew” event allows visitors to sample over 100 different types of beer while walking around the zoo.
+And their “Zoo Babies” event showcases all of the newest arrivals.

 See Related: Fun & Best Things to Do in Cleveland, Ohio